-To the extent any other personal data will be transferred to a country outside the European Union or an international organisation, we will make sure that this only happens to such countries and international organisations that ensure an adequate level of protection, have put appropriate safeguards in place to protect your data and your rights in accordance with the EU privacy law (GDPR), or as is otherwise allowed under the GDPR.
+To the extent any other personal data will be transferred to a country outside the European Union or an international organization, we will make sure that this only happens to such countries and international organizations that ensure an adequate level of protection, have put appropriate safeguards in place to protect your data and your rights in accordance with the EU privacy law (GDPR), or as is otherwise allowed under the GDPR.

 If you wish to receive more information of the safeguards we have implemented, please contact email@example.com.

 How long do we keep your personal data?